Sukheth/blr-gsv-collector/README.md

 # NYC Street View Data Collector

 A Python-based tool for collecting and analyzing Google Street View panorama data across New York City boroughs.
+You can modify the script to collect data from other areas.

 ## Overview